goliatone/wee-things-workshop/tutorials/2-hello-blink/README.md

 $ esp file write blink.lua
 ```

+In the [hello-world][hello-world] tutorial we saw that we could use the `esp file execute` subcommand to run our program.
+Under the hood, `esp` is using the [dofile][dofile] command.
+You can think of `dofile` as a kind of primitive operation to run chunks of Lua code.

 To execute our file we will send a Lua command to the board:

 ```
 $ esp run 'dofile("blink.lua")'
 ```

 ### GPIO
 As far as the code goes is fairly simple but it highlights some important concepts like interacting with peripherals using the `gpio` module.